Last Updated on

 Wash and dry your kale and cut it into 1” strips.
 Rub a tablespoon of ghee into the kale strips and distribute them evenly between two baking sheets.

-Honey Garlic Chicken Thighs with Crispy Kale (Paleo)
+Serve your Paleo Honey Garlic Chicken Thighs with Crispy Kale immediately and enjoy!

 - 1 teaspoon ghee